javierosorio/devil_in_the_details_mtsummit25/data/text/README.md

 * **es_en** Translation from Spanish to English
 * **ar_en** Translation from Arabic to English

-Each of the translations () used the following machine-translation tools:
+We used the following machine-translation tools to generate the translations:
 * Google translate
 * DeepL
 * Deep Learning